vigneshmanick/pixi/docs/features/multi_environment.md

 dev = ["dev"]
 ```
 Trying to run the `abmi` task will prompt the user to select the environment.
-As it is available in all environments.
+As it's available in all environments.

 ```shell title="Interactive selection of environments if task is in multiple environments"
 ➜ pixi run ambi